LuxsAtHome/CISC-486---Group-20/README.md

 In online multiplayer, each player controls their own character and they fight amongst themselves.

 ## AI Design
+The main entities with AI in this game would be the game’s enemies.

+There will be two major types of enemies: a melee enemy which will try and rush the player when they get too close, and an enemy with a ranged attack which will periodically shoot at the player and attempt to dodge their attacks.

+Additionally, there will be a boss that will switch between both attacking styles randomly in order to disorient the player and provide a more challenging encounter.

+Any additional enemy AIs we add will all be variations on these three concepts.

 ## Scripted Events